 Can professional brewers enter NHC?

 Yes, all AHA members are welcomed to enter.
 Entrants explicitly may not use professional equipment, ingredients, or processes.

 Why is the information in my brewing profile incorrect?

-You did not update your AHA account before the application period, January 22.
-You can log into your brewing profile using your username and password on BrewingCompetition.com and update it to the correct information.
+You did not update your AHA account before the registration period, January 20.
+You can log into your competition profile using your username and password and update it to the correct information.

-How many bottles should I ship to the First Round competition?
+How many bottles should I ship to the competition?

 What bottles are acceptable?